The rock rescue Systems Course

 day 1

-• Discuss potential hazards and the inevitable increases in risk levels tied to responding to an incident yourself.
-Learn to recognize where these hazards exist and to consider the acceptability of these increases to risk levels to you as the rescuer
+- Discuss potential hazards and the inevitable increases in risk levels tied to responding to an incident yourself.
+Learn to recognize where these hazards exist and to consider the acceptability of these increases in risk levels to you as the rescuer

-• Learn to seamlessly move from the raise/haul into lowers and/or tandem rappels, and to interchange seamlessly between each system as changes in circumstances require
+- Learn to seamlessly move from raise/haul into lowers and/or tandem rappels, and to interchange seamlessly between each system as changes in circumstances require

 DAY 2